nvawntien/go-judge-system/pkg/README.md

 - Provides convenience helpers such as `IsAdmin`, `IsSuperAdmin`, and `CanManage`.

 Used by services that receive identity information from the API gateway and need consistent authorization checks.

+### `judge/`

+Kafka payload contracts shared between the submission service and judge worker.

+- Defines the typed submission job message sent to the worker.
+- Defines the typed result message sent back to the submission service.

+Used when services need a stable schema for judge pipeline events.

 ### `cache/`